Implementing Optimistic Concurrency with SQL Timestamps

 - Implementing Optimistic Concurrency

-As Scott does in his tutorials, I'm using the Northwind sample database in the App_Data folder for this tutorial.
+folder for this tutorial.
 As my Visual Basic coding skills are sub-par, this tutorial is only available in C#.
-I'm not going to cover everything discussed in the above tutorials, instead I'll focus on the changes needed to implement optimistic concurrency using timestamps.
+I’m not going to cover everything discussed in the above tutorials, instead I’ll focus on the changes needed to implement optimistic concurrency using timestamps.

 The basic concept for implementing optimistic concurrency with a timestamp is to pass it to the client with the remainder of the editable data, and then when the round-trip is complete, to check it against the current version of the timestamp value in the database.
 The main advantage of using the timestamp instead of the default implementation of optimistic concurrency is that comparing against all fields tends to be costly on resources and page weight.
-This cost can be even higher if there are fields of type text or varchar(max).
+This cost can be even higher if there are fields of type text

 The timestamp field is somewhat of a misnomer in that it doesn't have anything to do with time (or stamps), and everything to do with version control.
 The actual data stored in the timestamp field cannot be converted to a date, as it is much closer to a simple integer.
 The timestamp field is imbued with the following special properties: